faraji-zarouali/calculate-pythonPooStramlit/README.md

-# calcule-pythonPooStramlit
+# calculate-pythonPooStramlit
-une application web qui calcule de la somme, la soustraction, la multiplication et la division de deux nombres en utilisant la POO et le module Streamlit.
+a web application that calculates sum, subtraction, multiplication and division of two numbers using OOP and the Streamlit module.